Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/exercise_vm_containers_text.md

     - user called `USERNAME`, e.g., `jaustar`.
     - (host)name of the machine `USERNAMEvm`, e.g., `jaustarvm`.
 4. Install the software package `neofetch`.
-5. Run `neofetch` on the terminal and take a screenshot
+5. Run `neofetch` in the terminal and take a screenshot
 6. Upload the screenshot in a new issue on the SIM GitLab.

 In the following subsections you will find additional instructions and explanations.
 This should help you, especially if you do not have much experience with software installation and Linux.